Voiced by: Linuj (Voice edited to sound more feminine), Roxyiguess (formerly) zel (currently)

 - Greed: His main motivations always amount to how much money he can profit for himself in a given situation.
-He's also likes to save money and dislikes spending it.
+He also likes to save money and dislikes spending it.

 - Jerkass: He's a self-serving jerk who rarely cares about others or the situation they're in.
 When Syobai learned from Monocrow that a student needed to kill another student to leave the island, his first instinct was to try to stab Yuki.

-- Jerkass Has a Point: He keeps Yoruko from covering Kokoro's half naked corpse with a fur coat claiming that she could use that gesture to tamper with the crime scene which would hinder their investigation.
+- Jerkass Has a Point: He keeps Yoruko from covering Kokoro's half-naked corpse with a fur coat claiming that doing so could tamper with the crime scene which would hinder their investigation.

 - Knife Nut: Carries a small knife and isn't afraid to use it.